 I just installed macOS High Sierra 10.13 on my Macbook Pro.
 After that, I connected my external hard drive to it but failed to edit files.
-My external hard drive is a NTFS file system.
+The file system of my external hard drive is NTFS.
 A few searches on Google seem to indicate that NTFS drive doesn't work with High Sierra, but I really need that.
 Does anyone know how to write NTFS drive in macOS High Sierra?

 NTFS is developed by Microsoft and mainly used on Windows operating system.
 Apple's macOS or Mac OS X offers very limited support for NTFS drives.
-By default, macOS High Sierra 10.13 natively enables NTFS read support, but disables NTFS write support, so all we can do on Mac is to view/read files on the NTFS drive, but what should we do if sometimes it's necessary to copy, edit, delete or create files on NTFS drive?
+By default, macOS High Sierra 10.13 natively enables NTFS read support, but disables NTFS write support.
+In other words, what we can do on Mac is only to view/read files on the NTFS drive.
+What if we want to copy, edit, delete or create files on NTFS drive?
 How to write NTFS drive in macOS High Sierra?
-Here is a simple tool that can help to write NTFS drive in macOS High Sierra 10.13/Sierra 10.12/10.11/10.10/10.9/10.8/10.7.
+Keep reading to find your best tool that helps write NTFS drive in macOS High Sierra 10.13/Sierra 10.12/10.11/10.10/10.9/10.8/10.7.

-1. NTFS Assistant - The cheapest app in Mac App Store
+1. NTFS Assistant - The cheapest NTFS app in Mac App Store

-NTFS Assistant is a NTFS driver for macOS that can enable to write NTFS drives on macOS High Sierra.
-Only 3 steps needed to enable read-write access to NTFS drive with NTFS Assistant:
+NTFS Assistant is a NTFS driver for macOS that enables writing NTFS drives on macOS High Sierra.
+Only 3 steps needed to read/write NTFS drive with NTFS Assistant:

 Step 1: Download and install NTFS Assistant from App Store >>.